masalinas/poc-training-jenkins-web-service/README.md

 # Description
 A simple Web frontend from [startbootstrap](https://startbootstrap.com/) Bootstrap Templates portal

-## Build and Test service
+## Build and Deploy in host
-Execute these commans to:
+To build and deploy the service in host execute these steps:

-- Build image
+- **STEP01**: Build image
     ```
     $ docker build -t web-service .
     ```

-- Test Image
+- **STEP02**: Run container
     ```
     $ docker run --name web-service -d -p 8081:80 web-service
     ```

-## Build and Deploy
+## Build and Deploy in k8s

-To build and deploy the service execute the Jenkins pipeline
+To build and deploy the service in k8s execute these steps:

 - **STEP01**: Create the pipeline from repository code in jenkins: